Luna command-line tool documentation

 oxygen=SaO2,OX_STAT | position=POSITION | var1=22 | var2=EEG1,EEG2 | var3=T

-, etc) come from Luna's automatic assignment of channel types.
+from Luna's automatic assignment (aka guessing) of channel

 Individual-ID substitution